 One downside to this, you will need to have an Unifi Dream Machine Pro or Unifi NVR for this.
 The new update won’t work on the Cloudkey Gen2.

 Pretty much the same way you can also add privacy zones to the doorbell.
 Privacy zones blackout (mask) a part of the video stream.
 As you can see in the screenshots above I have masked two windows of my neighbor.

 One of the fun (and sometimes useful) things about the Unifi G4 Doorbell is that you can display custom messages.
-You can set a message when the doorbell rings, for example for the delivery guy to leave the package at the door or a standard message that always we displayed.
+You can set a message when the doorbell rings, for example for the delivery guy to leave the package at the door, or a standard message that is always displayed.

 Now what I have noticed is that people don’t look at the doorbell anymore after they pressed the button.
 So yes, it’s a nice idea that you can communicate through the display with a text message, but it isn’t really practical.
 (You can better use the two-way talk option then).

 To set a custom message, we open the doorbell again in the app

 - Press on the T icon in the lower right corner

 - You can create a custom message (which you can also save for later use)

 - By default, the message will be shown for 60 seconds.
 You can change it by pressing and holding on to the seconds that are counting down.
 Then you weill get different options for the duration of the message.